kam1tsur3/2020_CTF/nullcon/pwn/KiDPwN/README.md

 975:   b8 00 00 00 00          mov    eax,0x0
 97a:   e8 81 fd ff ff          call   700 <printf@plt>
 ```
-Normally, rsp register is set to lower address to store user input (at 0x92b), which of length is defined by user at fgets (0x8d9).
+Normally, rsp register is set to lower address to store user input (at 0x92b), which of length is defined by the user at fgets (0x8d9).
 But, for example, if the length of user input is 65424(0xff90), rsp is set to higher address.
-So we can change rsp to arbitary address and overwrite the return address from main().
+So we can change rsp to arbitary addresses and overwrite the return address from main().

-However it is difficult to set rip to the ideal address, because PIE is enbale.
+However, it is difficult to set rip to the ideal address, because PIE is enabled.
 I found the usable address on stack at rbp+0x18.
 It is main() address.
 So I wanted to change the return address to rop gadget (3 pop and ret).
 By default, the return address from main() is an address in libc\_start\_main.